guduyaogun/gnn_wind_power_forecasting/README.md

 ### Installing Dependencies

+Some dependencies require Microsoft Visual C++ 14.0, so make sure to have this installed on your machine first.

-To install the project's dependencies, create a new conda environment, activate it, and first run
+To then install the project's dependencies, create a new conda environment, activate it, and first run

 ```
 conda install pip